Understanding the Freeze-Drying Process.

 • Preserves texture and structure

-• Keeps active ingredients potent and stable
+• Keeps active compounds potent

 Partner with Parker